charleschile/charles-codebook/英语pre.md

 Now I will introduce some effective protection strategies against these cyber attacks

-According to Tang Han' s introduction, we can know that almost all phishing attacks can be broadly divided into two categories the first one is Tricking users to pass on sensitive information via spoofed sites and the second one is •Getting the user to install malware through a click in a communication
+According to Tang Han' s introduction, we can know that almost all phishing attacks can be broadly divided into two categories the first one is Tricking users to pass on sensitive information via fake sites and the second one is •Getting the user to install malware through a click in a communication